Ads EZ Plugin for Google AdSense inserts Google ads on your blog, with customization using color pickers, widget support and robust placement options.

-<div>s that Google AdSense creates have the class attribute
+<div>s that Ads EZ Plugin for Google AdSense creates have the class attribute

 style.css to control their appearance.

 Yes!
-In Google AdSense, you have more options [through custom fields] to control ad blocks in individual posts/pages.
-Add custom fields with keys like google-adsense-top, google-adsense-middle, google-adsense-bottom and with values like left, right, center or no to have control how the ad blocks show up in each post or page.
+In Ads EZ Plugin for Google AdSense, you have more options [through custom fields] to control ad blocks in individual posts/pages.
+Add custom fields with keys like adsense-top, adsense-middle, adsense-bottom and with values like left, right, center or no to have control how the ad blocks show up in each post or page.
 The value "no" suppresses all the ad blocks in the post or page for that provider.

 If you have a question or comment about the Pro version, please do not use the forum hosted at WordPress.org, but contact the plugin author using our support portal.